 San Jose now pays its Office of Retirement Services $75 million-plus a year to administer the plans.
 That includes $1 million in legal expenses and $2.75 million for consultants who steer the plans toward investments which rack up $60 million in fees.
 By 2017, those investment fees alone rose another 16 percent to $70 million.

-It’s a cost that soared by more than 150 percent in a decade and now dwarfs the savings promised by Measure B reforms.
+It’s a cost that soared by more than 150 percent in a decade and now significantly surpasses the savings promised by Measure B reforms.
 It’s as much as a 1984 bond loss by a San Jose finance official that went down as one of the worst local decisions of the last half-century.
 Effectively, it’s a transfer of wealth from workers to Wall Street.

 Fund and Games